Skip to content

 Introduction

-Communities of Practice theory
+Background Communities of Practice Theory

-Figure 1.
 The three domains of a Community of Practice.

 Background to the COPs

-The COPs evaluated in this paper were initially established to help build a research culture, inform ongoing research, and foster networks and collaborations that bring together research ideas across adult social care.
-This was an integral part of the Kent Research Partnership project (2021–5) based in South-East England, a collaboration with the local authority (a two-tier county council) which aimed to foster adult social care partnerships and build research capacity.
+The CoPs evaluated in this paper were initially established to help build a research culture, inform ongoing research, and foster networks and collaborations that bring together research ideas across adult social care.
+This was an integral part of the Kent Research Partnership project (2021-5) based in South-East England, a collaboration with the local authority (a two-tier county council) which aimed to foster adult social care partnerships and build research capacity.
 It was funded by National Institute for Health and care Research (NIHR)’s Health and Social Care Delivery Research programme (HSDR; NIHR131373).

-The process in which the COPs were formed is outlined elsewhere (Hashem et al., 2024) but included three engagement exercises with stakeholders, including informal carers and people using care and support (abbreviated to ‘care experienced’), to identify the focus (July and November 2021, and March 2022).
+The process in which the CoPs were formed is outlined elsewhere (Hashem et al., 2024) but included three engagement exercises with stakeholders, including informal carers and people using care and support (abbreviated to ‘care experienced’), to identify the focus (July and November 2021, and March 2022).
 Three key concepts underpinned the COPs: co-production; equality, diversity, inclusion and intersectionality; and practice-oriented approach.
-The formation and operationalisation of the COPs were planned in-person but due to the COVID-19 pandemic, the engagement exercises took place exclusively online and set the direction for the COPs to be an entirely online forum over the next three years.
-However, all COP members were invited to join a mid-point (September 2023) and final event (May 2025) for the overall Kent Research Partnership which were held in-person; following the mid-point event, new participants joined the COPs.
-Two COPs were established: (a) Supporting people with complex needs throughout the lifespan (shortened to ‘Complex Needs’), and (b) Enhancing, diversifying and sustaining the social care workforce (shortened to ‘Workforce’).
-Both COPS co-developed aims and anticipated outcomes (Table 1).
+The formation and operationalisation of the CoPs were planned in-person but due to the COVID-19 pandemic, the engagement exercises took place exclusively online and set the direction for the CoPs to be an entirely online forum over the next three years.
+However, all COP members were invited to join a mid-point (September 2023) and final event (May 2025) for the overall Kent Research Partnership which were held in-person; following the mid-point event, new participants joined the CoPs.
+Two CoPs were established: (a) Supporting people with complex needs throughout the lifespan (shortened to ‘Complex Needs’), and (b) Enhancing, diversifying and sustaining the social care workforce (shortened to ‘Workforce’).
+Both CoPS co-developed aims and anticipated outcomes ( Table 1).

-Table 1.
 Aims and outcomes for COPs (co-developed).

 Aims

-The study aimed to evaluate the Kent Research Partnerships COPs and their impact on research capacity building in adult social care in Kent.
+The study aimed to evaluate the Kent Research Partnerships CoPs and their impact on research capacity building in adult social care in Kent.
 Objectives were to:

-• 1.
 Describe both CoPs including aims, membership and format.

-• 3.
 Identify tangible short- and longer-term outcomes that contribute to research capacity building in adult social care.

 Methods